ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 In 2016 Craig Barton, a maths teacher, demonstrated the value of multiple choice questions where the incorrect answers are deliberately constructed to reveal a particular misconception.
 The effectiveness was evaluated by a 3 year project by the Education Endowment Foundation.
 The technique has also been used for testing computing subject knowledge. (“Diagnostic and Summative Assessment of Computing”)
 > Gaining an accurate picture of the subject knowledge of your students, and knowing where gaps remain, provides the foundation for success.

+National Center for Computing Education (NCCE) have there own "subject knowledge certificate" on a program called "The Computer Science Accelerator"
 [Subject knowledge certificate](https://teachcomputing.org/cs-accelerator)
 > Complete a questionnaire to assess your subject knowledge [GCSE specifications to Computer Science Accelerator course map (September 2020)](https://static.teachcomputing.org/GCSE_specifications_to_CSA_course_map.pdf)